 GöteborgsOperans Danskompani will continue our international exposure with performances in Paris, Grenoble, Aix-en-Provence, Ludwigshafen, Turnhout, Oslo, Moscow and St Petersburg.

 Last but not least, we will organise our second Dance Festival in May 2022.
 The first festival in 2019 was a huge success artistically as well as in audience attendance.
-This year’s festival features the world-renowned Kidd Pivot company, Yoann Bourgeois as a performer in his own work, and many more exciting events.

 In addition to performances, we will continue to hold open rehearsals, after-dance talks, discussions, physical introductions and participatory activities for children and young people.